Biden picks Boston Mayor Marty Walsh as labor secretary

+“This team will help us emerge from the most inequitable economic and jobs crisis in modern history by building an economy where every American is in on the deal,” he said in a statement.
+“They share my belief that the middle class built this country and that unions built the middle class.”

+Biden also announced that he has tapped Rhode Island Gov. Gina Raimondo to be commerce secretary and Isabel Guzman, a California small-business advocate, to lead the Small Business Administration.

-Before that, Walsh served as a state representative for more than a decade.
+Walsh was a state representative for more than a decade before becoming mayor.

 Walsh, a former union worker, has a long history with labor.
 He served as president of Laborers Local 223 and, before becoming mayor, headed up the Boston Building Trades — a union umbrella organization.